 We have also received generous support and funding from the Macaulay Development Trust for a range of activities supporting our climate-positive farming initiative.
 We have been and continue to be supported by a wide range of other funders whose support is much appreciated and is individually recognised against the specific projects that they have funded/co-funded.

-We are also actively engaging with many other organisations as we take forward our climate-positive farming initiative, including Water to Water, Forest and Land Scotland, Scottish Forestry, Forest Research, the UK Centre for Ecology and Hydrology, Scottish Forum on Natural Capital, Scotland’s Moorland Forum, Forest and Land Scotland, NFUS and farm/land management stakeholder groups.
+We are also actively engaging with many other organisations and networks as we take forward our Climate-Positive Farming Initiative, including Water to Water, Forest and Land Scotland, Scottish Forestry, Forest Research, the UK Centre for Ecology and Hydrology, Scottish Forum on Natural Capital, Scotland’s Moorland Forum, NFUS, SAOS, Nature Friendly Farming Network and other farm/land management stakeholder groups.

 A key aim is ensuring that data and evidence from the project supports the aim of a Just Transition for a sector facing massive challenges into the future.

-We have important synergies with Farming for a Better Climate.
 There is much potential for creative collaborations in this critically important area and our ambition is to make the most of such opportunities to share learning, create joint events and other outputs as relevant.